17 MIN READ

 Her futures squat by her side, on the floor.
 She points to young women of ‘wheatish-complexion’ and says, “Their lives are just like ours.”
 She says this because she sees her history repeat in the lives of those who are her future.

 A vehicle’s horn screeches on the highway and all eyes turn towards the sound.
-A group of women laugh as they walk along the road.
+A group of women laughs as they walk along the road.
 “If only we weren’t called names when we laughed full-heartedly like they do,” she roars with laughter.
 My smile vanishes.

 She adds, “When the Ranas, the princelings and kinglets made us their kept-women and made us sing and dance, we had to laugh with them.
 That laughter later turned to poison.
 How strange!
 Even our laughter is controlled by others.”